How to Get Rid of Ants in RV | A Complete Guide

 Ways to Prevent Ants in Your RV

-Now that your RV is free from ants, let’s look at how to prevent them from returning.
+Now that your RV is free from ants, let’s look at some strategies to help you prevent future infestations:

 Keep Everything Clean

-After each meal or meal preparation, wipe down all surfaces and check your floors for any crumbs or spills.
-Remember that even minimal amounts of food can attract ants!
+After each meal or meal preparation, wipe down all surfaces inside the vehicle and check your floors for any crumbs or spills.
+Remember that even minimal amounts of food can attract ants.

 Store Food Properly

 Invest in food storage boxes, either plastic or glass, that can be sealed tightly.
-Any opened food should be stored in these containers, including chips, bread, candy, etc. Store fruit and vegetables in the refrigerator, if possible, to make it impossible for the ants to get to them.
+Any opened food should be stored in these containers, including chips, bread, candy, etc. Store fruit and vegetables in the refrigerator, if possible, to lessen the chances of ants to get to them.

 Take out Trash Regularly